Blue Ivy Carter To Narrate Matthew A. Cherry’s ‘Hair Love’ Audiobook

 Last May, it was released as a children’s book with illustrations by Vashti Harrison.
 Cherry’s short film — which he wrote, directed and co-produced with Karen Rupert Toliver — will also be developed into an animated TV show at HBO Max called “Young Love,” based on the characters from “Hair Love.”

 Cherry announced the news earlier on Twitter with a direct link to the audiobook.
 This adds to Blue Ivy’s already-amazing list of accomplishments behind the microphone.
+The show stopping 8 -year-old has a number of achievements under her belt including her 2020 BET Award for Beyonce’s stellar track “Brown Skin Girl.”
+She’s officially cemented herself in history as the youngest recipient of a BET Award.

+Blue also snagged a NAACP Image Award for Bey’s diaspora dazzling film “Black Is King” that dropped back in July through Disney Plus.
+The film featured apperances from Naomi Campbell, Wiz Kid, Lupita Nyong’o and more.

-Also, it’s amazing to see her narrate this story after the immature comments people made about her hair previously on social media.
+It’s amazing to see little Blue narrate this story after the immature comments people made about her hair previously on social media.
+Despite the haters, Blue is showing off all her black girl magic with this one!
+Congrats.

 Comments